yetanotherco/yet-another-bridge/contracts/README.md

    2. make starknet-deploy; deploys the smart contract on the blockchain
    3. make ethereum-set-escrow; sets the newly created Starknet contract address on the Ethereum smart contract, so that the L1 contract can communicate with the L2 contract
-   4. make ethereum-set-withdraw-selector; sets the Starknet _withdraw_ function name on the Ethereum smart contract, so that the L1 contract can communicate with the L2 contract
+   4. make ethereum-set-claim-payment-selector; sets the Starknet _claim_payment_ function name on the Ethereum smart contract, so that the L1 contract can communicate with the L2 contract

-### Second alternative: manual deploy and connect of Escrow and YABTransfer
+### Second alternative: manual deploy and connect of Escrow and Payment Registry

 This may be better suited for you if you plan to change some of the automatically declared variables, or if you simply want to make sure you understand the process.